SOC Report Reliance for a Crypto Custodian: Helpful, Not Sufficient (2026)

 How vendor tools support custodian reliance

 Cryptio and Bitwave provide on-chain confirmation of custodied balances that corroborates alongside a SOC report.
-The tool supplies corroboration; whether SOC reliance plus corroboration is sufficient is the auditor's judgement.
+The tool supplies the corroboration; whether SOC reliance plus corroboration is sufficient is the auditor's judgement.

 Further reading